rudymiked/consulting/rudy-software-consulting/README.md

-# Rudyard Software Consulting
+# Rudyard Technologies

-Welcome to the Rudyard Software Consulting website!
+Welcome to the Rudyard Technologies website!
 This project is built using React and Vite, providing a modern and efficient platform for showcasing our consulting services.

 ## Project Structure